timbru/draft-sidrops-publication-server-bcp/draft-ietf-sidrops-publication-server-bcp-03.md

 no new content to publish.
 For Publication Server that serve a large number of CAs (e.g. 1000s) this operation could become costly from a resource consumption perspective.
 Unfortunately the [@!RFC8181] protocol has no proper support for rate limiting.
-Therefor, publishers SHOULD NOT perform this resynchronisation more frequently than once every 10 minutes unless otherwise agreed with the publication server.
+Therefore, publishers SHOULD NOT perform this resynchronisation more frequently than once every 10 minutes unless otherwise agreed with the publication server.